Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 Then click on “Blackboard Collaborate Ultra” to open you Collaborate Ultra Page.

-To join the default room click on the “Join room” button.
+To join the default room click on circle with three dots to open the menu then click the “Join room” button.

 To create a new room which you may want to do if you are using a rooms for a different purpose like private tutoring, Open webinar, or group rooms.
 Click on the “Create Session” button.
 A right menu will appear.
 First enter the event details.